satellite-image-deep-learning/techniques/README.md

 * [How to use deep learning on satellite imagery — Playing with the loss function](https://medium.com/earthcube-stories/techsecret-how-to-use-deep-learning-on-satellite-imagery-episode-1-playing-with-the-loss-8fc05c90a63a)

 # Datasets
+This section contains a short list of datasets relevant to deep learning, particularly those which come up regularly in the literature.
+For a more comprehensive list of datasets checkout [awesome-satellite-imagery-datasets](https://github.com/chrieke/awesome-satellite-imagery-datasets) and review the [long list of satellite missions with example imagery](https://www.satimagingcorp.com/satellite-sensors/)

 **Warning** satellite image files can be LARGE, even a small data set may comprise 50 GB of imagery

 ## Sentinel